p4rkerw/dpcr_design/rn7_panel3/rn7_chrM_Nd1.md

 - rn7_chrM_Nd1_R  CCATATGGGCCTACGATGTTG
 - rn7_chrM_Nd1_P  CTACGCAAAGGCC

-7.
+Note that this primer / probe combination has a predicted self dimer for the forward primer and two predicted cross dimers between the forward + reverse and forward + probe.
+For this region, there does not appear to be any primers and probes without predicted dimers.

-    Check that the amplicon length is between 50-150 and that the melting temperatures are comparable to other primers in the multiplex design.
+6. Check that the amplicon length is between 50-150 and that the melting temperatures are comparable to other primers in the multiplex design.
 Also check for self-dimers and cross primer dimers with other primers in the multiplex reaction using the Multiple Primer Analyzer: [link](https://www.thermofisher.com/us/en/home/brands/thermo-scientific/molecular-biology/molecular-biology-learning-center/molecular-biology-resource-library/thermo-scientific-web-tools/multiple-primer-analyzer.html) .
 Self-dimers are less problematic if not predicted by Primer Express.

 ```
 Name     	Sequence                 	Tm°C	CG%	nt	A	T	C	G	Extinction coefficient(l/(mol·cm)	Molecular weight(g/mol)	nmol	µg/OD260